tomaslibal/cppToolkit/README.md

 ### Heapsort

 Implemented using the max-heap data structure.
+This max-heap implementation uses 1-indexed array access because operations getLeftChildIdx and getRightChildIdx use left bitshift by 1 and so if it were a 0-indexed array, it would require a different operation for the first element to get its left and right child nodes' indexes (`0 << 1` is still a zero).

 ### Hash table